 We love the shopping here!
-The Cute Kawaii Japanese Culture is a joy for kids and grown ups alike!
-If you’re a millennial with little ones you’ll enjoy the dragon ball z, zelda, studio ghibli and hello kitty merch.
+The Cute Kawaii Japanese Culture is a joy for kids and grown-ups alike!
+If you’re a millennial with little ones you’ll enjoy the dragon ball z, Zelda, studio ghibli, and hello kitty merch.
 You’ll also love the Matsuriza Drummers at the Japan Pavilion.
-This show runs a couple times a day and definitely worth a watch.
+This show runs a couple of times a day and definitely worth a watch.

-A more adult atmosphere here, the things we love about Morocco for families are the photo ready fountains for picture taking and Aladdin and Jasmine character meet and greet (the cutest couple ever).
+A more adult atmosphere here, the things we love about Morocco for families are the photo-ready fountains for picture taking and Aladdin and Jasmine’s character meet and greet (the cutest couple ever).
 You can also make a Kidcot stop here.
 Keep an eye out for the shirts with a camel in Morocco, the word Habibi on the shirt means “my beloved”.

 We love France!!!
-The cute gift shop attached to the bakery is quaint and filled with Belle, Aurora and Paris merchandise.
+The cute gift shop attached to the bakery is quaint and filled with Belle, Aurora, and Paris merchandise.
 A great place to stop, grab a table for the kids and put your feet up.
 You can also stop at L’Artisan des Glaces.
 They serve a macaroon ice cream sandwich and is a great place to stop for an afternoon treat.
 You can see both Belle and Aurora and the Serveur Amusant Acrobats here throughout the day.
-We love getting into World showcase early with breakfast at Les Halles Boulangerie de Patisserie.
+We love getting into the World Showcase early with breakfast at Les Halles Boulangerie de Patisserie.
 Also, be sure to check out the new Parisian Courtyard and Remy’s Ratatouille Adventure.